 With Galileo, the European Union aims to ensure its strategic independence in this highly strategic area, improve its market share in the geolocation sector, and expand its high value-added services.

 In 2019, a billion smart phones were already using Galileo.
 New vehicles that are launched on the market incorporate the European system EGNSS.
 However, even though its use is common in our daily life, Galileo continues to be little known among city councils, public transport authorities and operators, companies and individuals.

 Transport of goods and people is one of the sectors in which Galileo offers the greatest number of possibilities, both for economic stakeholders who are involved in the sector (urban transport operators, industrial suppliers and public transport providers) and for final users.
-The greater accuracy of Galileo compared to other geolocation systems makes it more competitive.
+The greater accuracy and reliability of Galileo compared to other geolocation systems makes it more competitive and can enable more resilient, added-value public transport systems, services, and applications.
 Greater accuracy also enables new transport services to be developed that meet current market needs and existing services to be optimised, making them more flexible and efficient.
 Therefore, Galileo opens new application opportunities in areas such as fleet management (buses, trains, trams, etc.), traffic management, mobility applications, communication between vehicles and road safety, among others.

-EGNSS has the potential to enhance the quality of public transportation by reducing operational costs, and reducing negative externalities, while fostering the development of a wide range of new shared mobility services.
+Galileo has the potential to enhance the quality of public transport by reducing operational costs, and reducing negative externalities, while fostering the development of a wide range of new shared mobility services.